 \section{Abstract}

-In this paper, we investigate the production of a $\Xi^0 \bar{\Xi}^0$ using $e^+e^-$ collision data at ten center-of-mass energies between 3.51 and 4.95 GeV collected with the BESIII detector at the BEPCII collider and corresponding to an integrated luminosity of 30 $\rm{fb}^{-1}$ to study the structure of baryons.
-The data collected by the BESIII detector are useful for the study of XYZ states, and this collaboration continues the exploration of these exotic charmonium-like states.
-The study of the baryon-antibaryon pair production at the electron-positron linear collider is of fundamental interest in studying of the basic structure of the Standard Model and studying their production gives a unique insight into their structure.
-Moreover, that at higher center-of-mass energies the baryon-antibaryon pair production in electron-positron annihilation provides a powerful tool.
-We explore a hyperon pair produced in the electron-positron annihilation reactions.
-In the present paper we present the phenomenological results of our studies on the production of $\Xi^0 \bar{\Xi}^0$ in $e^+e^-$ annihilation at the BESIII detector at the BEPCII Collider.
-In the reaction $e^+e^- \to \Xi^0 \bar{\Xi}^0$, we consider two different contributions: one from the $D$ meson loop and the ofther from the three-gluon charmonium annihilation.
-We compute the total cross section of the process $e^+e^- \to \Xi^0 \bar{\Xi}^0$ including the contributions of the $D$-meson loop and three-gluon loops as well as the interference of all diagrams.
-As for the purely electromagnetic mechanism, large relative phases are generated for these contributions.
-For a large momentum transferred region we get as a byproduct a fit of the electromagnetic form factor of the $\Xi^0$ - hyperon.
-In this paper, in addition to the $\psi(3770)$ charmonium, we also take into account the contributions of other charmonium (-like) states, such as $\psi(4040)$, \,\,$\psi(4160)$, \,\,$Y(4230)$,\,\,$Y(4360)$,\,\,$\psi(4415)$, and $Y(4660)$.
-On the whole our results are in good agreement with the available experimental data.
+In the present work, I explore the production of $\Xi^0 \bar{\Xi}^0$ using $e^+e^-$ collision data at ten center-of-mass energies between 3.51 and 4.95 GeV collected with the BESIII detector at the BEPCII collider and corresponding to an integrated luminosity of 30 $\rm{fb}^{-1}$ to study the structure of baryons.
+The data collected by the BESIII detector are useful for the study of XYZ states, and this collaboration continues the exploration of these exotic charmoniumlike states.
+At higher center-of-mass energies the baryon-antibaryon pair production in electron-positron annihilation provides a powerful tool.
+In this paper, I investigate a hyperon pair produced in the electron-positron annihilation reactions, and I present the phenomenological results for the process using the BESIII detector at the BEPCII Collider.
+In the reaction $e^+e^- \to \Xi^0 \bar{\Xi}^0$, I consider two different contributions: one from the $D$-meson loop and the other from the three-gluon charmonium annihilation.
+In this process I calculate the total cross section including the contributions of the $D$-meson loop and three-gluon loops as well as the interference of all diagrams.
+In the case of a purely electromagnetic mechanism for these contributions, large relative phases are generated.
+For a large momentum transferred region I get as a byproduct a fit of the electromagnetic form factor of the $\Xi^0$ hyperon.
+In the present work, in addition to the $\psi(3770)$ charmonium, I also take into account the contributions of other charmonium (-like) states, such as $\psi(4040)$, \,\,$\psi(4160)$, \,\,$Y(4230)$,\,\,$Y(4360)$,\,\,$\psi(4415)$, and $Y(4660)$.
+On the whole my results are in good agreement with the available experimental data.

 \keywords{$\Xi^0$ Hyperon, Born cross section, charmonium production, charmoniumlike states, $D$-meson loop mechanism, three gluon mechanism, Form Factor}